ETC-A/etca-spec/extensions/memory-operands-1/README.md

 When the `dst` operation is a memory location, the result of the operation must also usually be stored there.
 However:

-- If an operation uses an `ABM` byte to encode two operands, but does not treat the memory one as input, memory must not be (visibly) loaded.
-Note that this means MMIO address cannot be read from, even if the result of the read is immediately discarded.
+- If an operation uses an `ABM` byte to encode two operands, but does not treat the memory one as input, memory must not be loaded, even if the result of the read is immediately discarded.
+    This entails that MMIO address cannot be read from.
-- If the operation is `LEA`, memory must likewise not be (visibly) loaded. `LEA` is interested in the address itself.
+- If the operation is `LEA`, memory must likewise not be loaded. `LEA` is interested in the address itself.
-- If the operation does not store its result (e.g. `cmp m,r`), then memory must not be (visibly) written to.
-    This also includes MMIO addresses.

 The instruction's Operand Size (usually from the instruction `SS` bits, but NOT from the `SIB.S` bits) informs the size of the read or writes.
 These reads and writes must behave, with regards to how memory is read and modified, the same as the `load` and `store` instructions